Wohlstand/libOPNMIDI/README.md

 # libOPNMIDI
 libOPNMIDI is a free MIDI to WAV conversion library with OPN2 (YM2612) emulation

 OPNMIDI Library: Copyright (c) 2017 Vitaly Novichkov <admin@wohlnet.ru>

-Library is based on the libADLMIDI, a MIDI playing libtary with OPL3 emulation:
+Library is based on core of the [libADLMIDI](https://github.com/Wohlstand/libADLMIDI), a MIDI playing library with OPL3 emulation.

 **This library in BETA.
 Please report me any bugs and imperfections you have found**